tjleestjohn/Entropic-Scree/README.md

 The Entropic Scree doesn't just count dimensions; it calculates their exact probabilistic weight, translating abstract eigenvalues into physical **Variable Equivalents**.

-* **Total Unique Probabilistic Volume:** The dataset's total continuous probability volume, containing both unique and redundant signal volume and idiosyncratic noise (Structural Uncertainty and independent measurement error) volume.
+* **Total Unique Probabilistic Volume:** The dataset's total continuous probability volume, containing both unique signal volume and idiosyncratic noise (Structural Uncertainty and independent measurement error) volume.
+* **Unique Signal Volume:** The specific proportion of the Total Unique Probabilistic Volume strictly controlled by the signal axes.
+* **Redundant Signal Volume:** The overlapping topological redundancy ($m - R_{eff}$) representing the signature of a repeating signal axes.
+* **Total Signal Footprint:** The combined volume of the signal axes (the sum of the Unique and Redundant Signal Volumes).
+* **Idiosyncratic Noise Volume:** The remaining unshared probability volume consisting of Structural Uncertainty and independent Measurement Error.
 * **AIG (Average Informational Gravity):** How much physical data (in column equivalents) the average extracted signal factor accounts for.
 * **FSIG (Factor-Specific Informational Gravity):** The specific structural weight of individual topological signal axes, allowing you to assess the ability to disentangle dominant signals from weak, secondary signals.